namolnad/Finch/README.md

 ```

 # Configuration Setup
-The following portions of DiffFormatter are configurable:
+The following portions of Finch are configurable:
 - Contributor list
 - Contributor handle prefix
 - Section info (title and corresponding tags)